Telemarketing: Why Do We Do It?

 Thanks for spending the time to get a picture of AICR’s use of telemarketing for fundraising and volunteer recruitment.

-Here’s the bottom line: The generous gifts of our supporters, however they come to us, have made over 700 AICR research grants possible, and have allowed us to deliver practical, science-based advice on diet, physical activity and weight management to millions of Americans.
+Here’s the bottom line: The generous gifts of our supporters, however they come to us, have made funding AICR research grants possible, and have allowed us to deliver practical, science-based advice on diet, physical activity and weight management to millions of Americans.
 We are deeply grateful for all the support we receive from our donors across America.